 Another downside to integral color is that chips and defects in the slab are much more difficult to patch.
 Patching materials usually need to be custom-tinted and experimented with to achieve a passable color match.
 To alleviate this problem, Butterfield Color in Aurora, Illinois makes patch materials that match each of their integral colors.

 In summary, neither method of coloring is necessarily better than the other.
 They both have their good and bad points, and should be chosen based upon their merits, limitations, and the application for which they will be used.

-Color charts for color hardeners and integral colors (in both liquid and powder forms) can be seen by clicking on the following links.
+Color charts for color hardeners and integral colors (in both liquid and powder forms) can be seen by clicking on the following link to the Butterfield site.